The King (I) (2019)

 - Contains only infrequent sexual references.
 In one scene, one character ridicules another by gesticulating with his hands to indicate "balls" and a "tiny cock".
 Also contains a brief scene of intimacy in which a shirtless man and a woman (wearing a nightgown) are kissing in bed, and the woman moans "Your Majesty".
 Her nipples are visible for a prolonged amount of time through her light sheer nightgown.

 - A young man and woman are having sex.
 The man tells the woman to stop and she sits up.
-His bare chest is visible, also her nipples/breasts are clearly visible through a sheer nightgown.
+There is no nudity, but the woman's upper body can be observed through her nightgown.

 Violence & Gore

 - Contains infrequent strong bloody violence during the course of the film.
 The strongest moments occur when a man is executed via beheading.
-The decapitation is briefly depicted on screen, but further detail is not depicted.
-In another scene, a child is impaled with a sword (the sword protrudes through their torso but does not penetrate the front of their clothes).
+The decapitation is briefly depicted onscreen, but further detail isn't depicted.
+In another scene, a child is impaled with a sword (the sword protrudes through their torso but doesn't penetrate the front of their clothes).
 Another child is seen carrying their decapitated head, and the decapitated head is briefly depicted in a wide shot.